MCP Connectors

 - Close CRM — the official

 mcp.close.comserver.
 Lets the agent search leads, manage opportunities, create contacts, and log activities in your Close organization.
-Defaults to OAuth login; API-key auth is also supported. - Custom MCP server — connect any MCP server reachable over Streamable HTTP.
-Provide the server URL and choose OAuth, API-key, or no authentication.
+Defaults to OAuth login; API-key auth is also supported. - Slack — the official

 After adding a server, use Test connection to verify credentials and discover the server’s tool list.
 Discovered tools are cached in the workspace so chat startup never blocks on an MCP round-trip.